 We asked readers to vote their favorite beaches to hunt for sea glass and beach glass.
 We were thrilled to have such great comments to accompany the votes, as it pointed to a trend of beachcombers preferring quality over quantity, as evidenced by this particular comment, which was a recurring theme submitted with the entries: “This beach gives the best finished and frosted glass.
 I can get more glass actually closer to home, but I prefer the wider variety of color and the better quality here.”

-We might have been a bit disappointed in the lower-than-expected number of votes, if we hadn’t had such a good chuckle over the very fact that we expected as much: we certainly know how much glassers are loathe to share their favorite and best beachcombing spots.
-In fact, 3 votes (submitted via the website) actually go to “Secret Beach,” one each in Ohio, Maine, and New Jersey apparently.
+We know some sea glass collectors are loathe to share their favorite and best beachcombing spots.
+In fact, three votes submitted via the website actually go to “Secret Beach,” one each in Ohio, Maine, and New Jersey.
 The last included the comment, “I ain’t telling you and don’t come here.”

 So, from our readers, here are the top 10 beaches for finding sea glass and beach glass.

 1. Glass Beach, Fort Bragg, California

 This should come as no surprise, though it was a tight race with #2 (likely another no-brainer).
 Glass Beach in Mendocino County is the place to beachcomb for sea glass.
 Locally, the beach and area at the edge of town is known as “The Dumps” for the early inhabitants’ practice of throwing their trash over the cliffs.
 Removing large quantities of sea glass is discouraged.
 Read more:

 - Road Trip to the North Coast: Fort Bragg, California

 - Foam on the Crest of Waves, a novel set in Fort Bragg